 eM Client is also a very user-friendly email client, with a couple of features that Mailbird is lacking – most notably, excellent search and filter features.
 It doesn’t offer any additional app integrations, but it’s also far more customizable than Mailbird.
 You can read my full comparison of eM Client vs Mailbird here.

 Postbox (Mac / Windows)

 This is perhaps the last major email client that I haven’t fully tested yet, although you can expect to see a review from me sometime soon.
 Postbox is actually originally a fork of the popular open-source Thunderbird client, which has been customized and is now a paid product.
-It provides a much more clear and modern interface overtop of the base strengths of Thunderbird, although it will cost you $40.
+It provides a much clear and modern interface overtop of the base strengths of Thunderbird, although it will cost you $40.

 Mozilla Thunderbird (Mac / Windows / Linux)

 Thunderbird is one of the oldest email clients still available, and that age has given it a great advantage in terms of features.
 It’s one of the most powerful email clients available, but it suffers from the same problem that a lot of open-source software does: bad UI design.
 It’s badly in need of a refresh, but if you take the time to learn the interface, you’re going to find just about everything you need.
 Of course, you can’t argue with the low price of ‘free’.
 You can read our detailed comparison of Mailbird vs Thunderbird here.

 Mail for Windows (Windows)

-If you’re looking for a free email client that doesn’t suffer from Thunderbird’s UI problems, you might have overlooked the built-in email client that comes with Windows 10.
+If you’re looking for a free email client that doesn’t suffer from Thunderbird’s UI problems, you might have overlooked Mail, the built-in email client that comes with Windows.
 While it’s definitely not the fanciest piece of software ever developed, it does offer good integrations with Microsoft services, so users who are heavily invested in the Microsoft ecosystem without the need for Outlook might want to give it a try.
 It’s even already installed for you!